 This is where the soothing properties of pure oils can help, like our sea buckthorn oil.
 It helps to train the skin to rebalance itself and maintain the skin barrier’s functions, making your skin more resilient against premature ageing.
 Trust us, your skin will thank you for helping it be its best self.

 We hope that this post provides you with a quick overview of what plant oils have to offer and encourages you to try them out.
-Stay tuned for Part 2 to learn how to introduce plant oils to your routine and which ones to choose.
+If you are thinking about trying out plant oils but are unsure where to start, check out part 2 of our series on plant oils here.
 Feel free to leave a comment down below or on any of our social media platforms: @Facebook, @Twitter, or @Instagram!